France starts forced return to work at fuel depot in showdown with union | Headlines

 - France

-The French government on Wednesday started ordering some staff at an Exxon Mobil fuel depot back to work, battling to secure petrol supplies following weeks-long strikes but risking a wider conflict with trade unions.
+The French government on Wednesday ordered some staff at an Exxon Mobil depot back to work and warned a TotalEnergies' depot could be next, risking a wider conflict with trade unions as it battles to secure petrol supplies following weeks-long strikes.
 The government said it was requisitioning some staff at the Gravenchon-Port Jerome depot run by Exxon's Esso France business, where the hardline CGT union remains on strike despite an agreement between management and other unions over pay.

-They have caused snaking queues at French service stations and rationing in some regions, and sent diesel refining margins to record highs in Europe and the United States.
-TotalEnergies is holding later on Wednesday its first talks with unions that are not participating in the strikes.
+Government spokesman Olivier Veran said the impact of the strike had become "unbearable" for many French people and the requisitions should lead to a "very marked improvement of the situation in the coming days".
+At the Dunkirk depot run by TotalEnergies in northern France, where the CGT is also on strike, Veran warned: "If the social dialogue does not start, if the blockade continues, we will go for it (requisitions)."

-It has said the CGT union is "welcome" if it ends the walkout - a condition the union rejected earlier this week as "blackmail".
-In the nuclear sector, FNME representative Viginie Neumayer told Reuters the union had sent a message of support to striking workers at refineries and petrol depots owned by TotalEnergies and Exxon.
+TotalEnergies said it would meet CGT representatives to discuss the situation and a possible lifting of blockades.
+It earlier announced its first talks, for later in the day, with unions not participating in the strikes.
+In the nuclear sector, FNME representative Viginie Neumayer told Reuters the union had sent a message of support to striking workers at TotalEnergies and Exxon.

 "The threat of requisition which is above all a sign of government feverishness has never demonstrated its effectiveness in getting out of this conflict," Neumayer said.
 Sylvain Bersinger, an economist at consultancy Asteres, said the economic impact of the strikes should be minor this quarter.